 The COVID-19 pandemic has significantly disrupted industry and commerce around the world, but not every sector has seen a downturn…and some have adapted to turn potential adversity into an opportunity.

 Take the printing industry.
-Although traditional print items such as brochures, advertising posters and promotional banners have declined, floor graphics, social distancing posters and COVID-Secure publicity material has been very much in demand.
+Although traditional print items such as brochures, advertising posters, and promotional banners have declined, floor graphics, social distancing posters, and COVID-Secure publicity material have been very much in demand.

 This has created its own pressures, not just in terms of workplace organization to ensure safe operating conditions for members of staff, but in keeping production flowing to satisfy promises made to customers.

-When operating to capacity, print businesses need to avoid any unscheduled disruption to production, but they also owe a duty of care to their employees that goes beyond social distancing.
+When operating to capacity, print businesses need to avoid any unscheduled disruption to production, but they also owe a duty of care to their employees that go beyond social distancing.

-Emissions associated with inks, lacquers, adhesives and cleaning solvents can all have a negative impact on health, so it’s vital that any vapors and mists generated by operations are not inhaled by operatives and that chemicals do not come into contact with skin.
-Without appropriate fume and dust extraction technology, print workers are at heightened risk of dermatitis, eye irritation and problems associated with respiratory function.
+Emissions associated with inks, lacquers, adhesives, and cleaning solvents can all have a negative impact on health, so it’s vital that any vapors and mists generated by operations are not inhaled by operatives and that chemicals do not come into contact with skin.

-The PrintPRO technology is compact but incorporates a large gas filter to capture and remove a wide range of solvents generated within these environments, including MEK, ketones and ozone from UV applications.
+The PrintPRO technology is compact but incorporates a large gas filter to capture and filter a wide range of solvents generated within these environments, including MEK, ketones, and ozone from UV applications.

-Like most sectors, the print industry has had to adapt to COVID-19, but for these businesses there are opportunities for those who can maintain productivity in a safe way in order to deliver the materials and messaging valued by the wider community in adapting to the new normal.
+Like most sectors, the print industry has had to adapt to COVID-19, but for these businesses, there are opportunities for those who can maintain productivity in a safer way in order to deliver the materials and messaging valued by the wider community in adapting to the new normal.

 To find out more about BOFA’s print industry solutions, go to www.bofainternational.com/en/your-industry/printing